 Natural Bridges National Monument is located in Southeast Utah, about 38 miles west of Blanding and a 2-hour drive from Four Corners Monument (where the four states of Utah, Colorado, New Mexico, and Arizona come together).

 As with most National Parks, you need your own wheels to get there and to get around the park.
-The Bridge View Drive is a lovely 9mi loop leading to the main highlights of the park.
+The Bridge View Drive is a lovely 9mi loop leading to the park’s main highlights.

 However, be sure to get out of your car and explore the park on foot as well.
 Give yourself at least half a day and preferably the entire day when visiting Natural Bridges.

-This area has been inhabited by the Anasazi Indians for ages and as such it’s only fitting that the three natural bridges in the park go by beautiful Hopi names (the Hopi tribes are thought to be descendent from the Anasazi Indians):
+The Anasazi Native Americans have inhabited this area for ages, and as such, it’s only fitting that the three natural bridges in the park go by beautiful Hopi names (the Hopi tribes are thought to be descendent of the Anasazi tribes):